Akali27/Numpy_Pandas_Exercise/README.md

 ## Instructions

-Read the purchase_data.json file, and produce the following:
+The script in output.ipynb reads the purchase_data.json file and produces the following:

  Player Count:
    *Total Number of Players